ricglz/TTT-HL-MP/README.md

 ## How to run it

 1. Run `ruby - v` to know your current version of ruby.
 It should be at least `2.5.1`
-	* If it's not the correct version install it [here](https://www.ruby-lang.org/en/downloads/)
+	* If it's not the correct version or you don't have it, install it [here](https://www.ruby-lang.org/en/downloads/)
 2. Run `bundle install`
 3. Run `rails s`